gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Well ain't this sweet," one of the goats muttered.
 Maddy straightened up.
-She knew that voice---it was Bluster, which meant the other goat must be his brother Bravo.
+She knew that voice—it was Bluster, which meant the other goat must be his brother Bravo.
 Of all the people she would have wanted to rescue, they were the last.